acs_docs

 1 directory, 3 files

-The which command returns the full path of any shell commands registered in the current environment by searching locations in the $PATH environment variable.
-Use which to check command and software availability and location.
+The which command shows the full path of a command executable by searching directories listed in your $PATH environment variable.
+Use which to verify if a command is installed and to find its location.

 [username@pegasus ~]$ which bash